ionic-team/capacitor-background-runner/packages/capacitor-plugin/README.md

 <!--Update the source file JSDoc comments and rerun docgen to update the docs below-->

-On load, Background Runner will automatically register a background task that will be scheduled and ran once your app is backgrounded.
+On load, Background Runner will automatically register a background task that will be scheduled and run once your app is backgrounded.

 | Prop            | Type                 | Description                                                                                                                                                                                          | Since |